sjunepark/ai-development-system/system_architecture.md

 **Development Agent**: Add `development_agent_rules.md` to your IDE's global rules (Windsurf: top-right menu → Rules → +Global).

+> **Note:** Files such as `development_agent_rules.md`, `knowledge_manager_instructions.md`, and `requirements_agent_instructions.md` should be added to your agent system as rules, agent descriptions, or project instructions, depending on the terminology of your platform.
+For example, Claude projects use the term "project instructions."
+Make sure to match the naming and import method to your specific agent system or IDE.

 ### 2. Create Folder Structure

 ```bash